Why take more than one antiepileptic medicine?

 BRIVIACT® (brivaracetam) CV is a prescription medicine that can be used to treat partial-onset seizures in people 4 years of age and older with epilepsy.
 In clinical studies, patients who added BRIVIACT to their current antiepileptic treatment had fewer partial-onset seizures compared to patients who were taking a placebo and their current medicine(s).
 This means that BRIVIACT may provide you with additional seizure control without the need to switch from your current treatment.

 Can I afford to take more than one medicine?

-*Eligibility Criteria & Terms: This savings card is not valid for use by patients who are covered by any federal or state funded healthcare program (including, but not limited to, Medicare [Part D and Medigap], Medicaid, any state pharmaceutical assistance program, TRICARE, VA, or DoD).
+*Eligibility Criteria and Terms: This savings card is not valid for use by patients who are covered by any federally funded or state-funded healthcare program (including, but not limited to, Medicare [Part D and Medigap], Medicaid, any state pharmaceutical assistance program, TRICARE, VA, or DoD).
 This is not an insurance card.

 I'm concerned about additional side effects

 It's important to be aware of the benefit and risks of any medicine that your are taking.
 BRIVIACT may cause serious side effects including:

 - mood and behavior changes including irritability, anxiety, and psychotic symptoms

 - allergic reactions to the ingredients in BRIVIACT

 The most common side effects of BRIVIACT include:

 Side effects of BRIVIACT in children 4 to less than 16 years of age are similar to those seen in adults.